 Hypoxic-Ischemic Encephalopathy (HIE)

-A number of complications and medical mistakes can cause or increase the risk of hypoxic-ischemic encephalopathy.
+A number of complications and medical mistakes can lead to hypoxic-ischemic encephalopathy (HIE).
 These include, among others:

 - Abnormal fetal position/presentation

 - Fetal monitoring errors and failure to recognize signs of fetal distress (oxygen deprivation)

 - A high-risk pregnancy (e.g. one involving gestational diabetes, preeclampsia, or obesity), especially if mismanaged

 - Infections in newborns

 - Low birth weight (LBW)